cmarincia/ketansingh.me/content/posts/llvm.md

 | tower of hanoi (hanoi.bf)    | 11.47 millis            | 31.85 secs        |
 | hello world (hello-world.bf) | 6.19 millis             | 213.93 millis     |

 As expected, compiled version is orders of magnitude faster than the program ran on interpreter.
-One interesting thing I observed in the tower of hanoi program was that the optimizer basically ran the whole program at the compile time and just printed the final state of the tower when compiled with `-O3` flag which of-course is incredibly fast.
-We cannot even see the disks moving if we use the `-O3` flag which is a mind-blowing level of optimization.
+One interesting thing I observed in the tower of hanoi program was that the optimizer basically ran the whole program at the compile time in the executable it just prints the final state of the towers if compiled with `-O3` flag,  We cannot even see the disks moving which is a remarkable level of optimization.

 # Closing thoughts

-I think LLVM is an amazing framework and makes building a compiler as straightforward as it can get.
-Go's LLVM library is also very ergonomic to work with but many functions just panic instead of returning an error properly which is not very pleasant especially because the most tricky part of writing a compiler is giving well-formed error messages to the user.
-Apart from this, It was a fun experience to try using LLVM.
+I think LLVM is an amazing framework and process of building a compiler with it is straightforward as it can get.
+Go's LLVM library is also very ergonomic to work with but many functions just panic instead of returning an error properly which is not very pleasant specially because the most tricky part of writing a good compiler is giving well-formed error messages to the user (wink wink rustc).
+Apart from this, It was a fun experience to use LLVM.

 # References